FrontRowWithJ/JuliaPlayground/README.md

 `Linux/macOS:` If you have pip installed, open the cli and type `pip install [library name]`

 #### Issues
-One major issue I have found is finding a fast enough image renderer whcih could allow dynamically updating the julia set with a reasonable framerate.
+One major issue I have found is finding a fast enough image renderer that could allow dynamically updating the julia set with a reasonable framerate.
 If you could suggest any, please feel free to email me at `adebusum@tcd.ie`